Bandwidth Parameterized by Cluster Vertex Deletion Number: Preliminaries

 A \emph{cluster deletion set} of a graph $G$ is a set $S \subseteq V(G)$ such that every component of $G-S$ is a clique.
 If $S$ is a cluster deletion set, we call the components of $G-S$ \emph{clusters}.
-The \emph{cluster vertex deletion number} of a graph $G$, denoted by $\clusterDel(G)$, is the size of its minimum cluster deletion set.
+The \emph{cluster vertex deletion number} of $G$, denoted $\clusterDel(G)$, is the size of its minimum cluster deletion set.